mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 ## <a name="try"></a>Handling errors line by line

-When a function is given invalid input, the whole query fails and no result is returned.
+When an error occurs when processing a query, the whole query fails and no result is given even if a single line caused the error.
 The `try` function is meant to handle those cases.
 The first argument is the expression you want to "try" to apply.
 The optional second argument is what will be done if an error is encountered.
 It can be any value expression including other functions and other `try`.
 If no second argument is given, the error is returned.
+It is analogous to a try/catch block in other programming languages.

 Example usage